kn6plv/WhereAndWhen/README.md

 the VK-162 USB GPS Dongle) to update the time and location of the node every 10 minutes.

-On AREDN nodes without a local GPS device, looks for DtD connected nodes also running WhereAndWhen (with attached GPS) and syncs time and location from them.
+AREDN nodes without a local GPS device with automatically look for DtD connected nodes with WhereAndWhen (with attached GPS) installed and will sync time and location from them.
 This allows the use of a single GPS dongle per site with all nodes benefiting.

 Particularly handy for nodes being used at different locations in the field.